Rohit-968/FlightSense_AI-Powered_Flight_Delay_Prediction/README.md

 ## Outcome / Use Case:

-Provides actionable insights for airlines and passengers to anticipate flight delays.
-Also showcases skills in AI, business analytics, and user-facing dashboard development
+1)Provides actionable insights for airlines and passengers to anticipate flight delays.

+2)Showcases skills in AI, business analytics, and user-facing dashboard development

-Uses Streamlit to give real time flight fare based on delays or other unaddressed issues.
+3)Uses Streamlit to give real time flight fare based on delays or other unaddressed issues.